PentSec/DragonUI-CoA/README.md

-# 🐉 DragonUI for Asencion Wow, Conquest of Azeroth - Bronzebeard
+# 🐉 DragonUI for Conquest Of AzerothCore servers
-## 📥 Download for Ascension Server

 ### Join Discord: ⬎